agentlang-ai/agentlang-docs/docs/language/reference/kernel/identity.md

 ```

 After signing-up, the user may receive a confirmation email.
 The user can use the embedded-link in the email and confirm his account.
-The user may also complete the confirmation process by directly calling the `POST _confirm-sign-up` endpoint with an instance of the
+The user may also complete the confirmation process by directly calling the `POST /_confirm-sign-up` API with an instance of the
 `:ConfirmSignUp` event in the body.

 ```clojure